havgirl/PyBer_Analysis/README.md

 ![analysis/Pyber_fare_summary.png](analysis/Pyber_fare_summary.png)

 By reviewing this graph, we can determine the following:
- - The time of year does not have an overall impact on Fare across city type, as they maintain mostly consistent
+ - The time of year does not have an overall impact on Fare across city type, as they maintain consistency

 ## Summary